wendywarren/ac-type/_assignments/grids.md

   ## The Design Brief

-  Design an informal, a single-column and a modular grid using the formula we've learned.
-Once you're done, add content in the form of grey boxes where the elements would be.
-The darker the grey, the more emphasis it has.
-The lighter, the less important it is.
+  Design an informal, a single-column and a modular grid using the formula we've learned to accomodate the provided text.
+You'll use the two provided type families.

 ---